ivangawek12/situation-monitor/README.md

 - Low noise / high signal
 - Analyst-centric UX

-🕵️ Built for analysts who think in patterns, not in headlines.
+🧙‍♂️ Built for magicians who think in patterns, not in headlines.